-Almost a year ago, I wrote a post called Talking About A Metaphysical Work where I tried to discuss spirituality in fiction.
+Almost two years ago, I wrote a post called Talking About A Metaphysical Work where I tried to discuss spirituality in fiction.
 At least, that’s what I thought I was doing.

 See, I had just published my fourth novel, Whizzers, and I knew I needed to promote it.
 I had a paid promotion going, a successful launch event—#9 on Amazon’s Hot New Releases in Metaphysical & Visionary Fiction!—but I had no idea what else to say about the novel.